Laurent-Jazzon/my-portfolio/README.md

 ## Context

-- I'm almost done with my training at Becode and I'm looking for an internship, so I creat this portfolio
+- I've almost done with my training at Becode and I'm looking for an internship, so I creat this portfolio

 ## Status